junxit/us-congress-bills-111/metadata.md

 - 2009-09-23 — Introduced in House
 - 2009-09-23 — Introduced in House
 - 2009-09-23 — Referred to the House Committee on Education and Labor.
+- 2009-09-30 — Considered under suspension of the rules. (consideration: CR H10082-10083)
+- 2009-09-30 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+769.
+- 2009-09-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-09-30 — Ms. Chu moved to suspend the rules and agree to the resolution.
+- 2009-09-30 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H10082)
+- 2009-09-30 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H10082)